 Companion plants and crop rotation

-West coast seeds give these suggestions: Bush beans, celery, corn, garlic, marigolds, onions, and peas all do well planted near potatoes.
+West Coast seeds give these suggestions: Bush beans, celery, corn, garlic, marigolds, onions, and peas all do well planted near potatoes.
 Avoid planting potatoes near asparagus, Brassicas, carrots, cucumber, kohlrabi, melons, parsnips, rutabaga, squash, sunflower, and turnips.

 Potato diseases

 Potato scab is one of the most common potato diseases.
 In common language, it might also be known as blight.
 However, scab and blight are not the same.
 Scab is a bacterial disease that only affects the outer skin of the potato.
 It looks worse than it is.
-Potatoes are still edible and even store well with scab.
-Scab occurs if the soil is too dry, or if there is too much nitrogen-rich fertilizer.
+Potatoes are still edible and even store well with scabs.
+Scab occurs if the soil is too dry or if there is too much nitrogen-rich fertilizer.

 Potato blight, on the other hand, is a fungus, the worst disease a potato grower can have.
 Blight develops in warm and humid conditions and is not common in our climate.

-We visited a great gardener in the next town and were amazed to see that her garden didn’t have a beetle problem.
-She simply was knocking the mature beetles off the plants, instead of picking or spraying them.
-It seemed that she got them early on so that they’d have a hard to impossible time of getting back on the plants to lay eggs.
-In the morning she would quickly shake out rows of plants, and not see a return of Colorado potato beetles.
+Colorado Potato Beetle is a common problem.
+Thankfully we do not have to deal with this issue here at Northern Homestead.
+But, we did have some experiences with CPB while living in Virginia.
+Spraying the beetles was part of Jakob’s job in the summer.
+It was not our garden, so Jakob did what he was told to do but could see that it did not work.
+The potatoes died before the beetles did.
+We visited a great gardener in the next town and were amazed that her garden didn’t have a beetle problem.
+She was knocking the mature beetles off the plants instead of picking or spraying them.
+It seemed that she got them early on so they’d have a hard time getting back on the plants to lay eggs.
+In the morning, she would quickly shake out rows of plants and not see a return of Colorado potato beetles.
 This method is very simple and worth trying out.

 Harvesting potatoes

-Here an 800g (1.76 pounds) potato, and a 250g (o,55 pounds) carrot that we grew in the farm garden.
+We often harvest our potatoes after the killer frost during the Indian summer.
+In the picture is an 800g (1.76 pounds) potato and a 250g (o,55 pounds) carrot that we grew in the farm garden.

 Storing and preserving potatoes

+Potatoes can be stored for months in a burlap potato sack or wooden crate.
 Let the tubers dry out a bit (just for an hour or two as needed to dry), before storing them.
 Do not leave potatoes for days in bright light, even worse under sunlight.
 They will get green.

-Also, do not wash the potatoes, they will store better for you if you don’t.
-Give them a week or two for drying or “curing” in a warmish (about 60F) but a dark place.
-This will help to heal any cuts or bruises and make the skin stronger for long time storage.
-This often happens naturally for us, since our storage room tends to be warmer before winter conditions set in.
+Potatoes do not need to be washed; they will store better if you don’t.
+Give them a week or two for drying or “curing” in a warmish (about 60F) but dark place.
+This will help heal any cuts or bruises and strengthen the skin for long storage.
+Potatoes need a cool (35 -40F) dark place for storage, even though the dark is more important than the temperature.

-Pressure canning potatoes is another great way to preserve potatoes.
+Pressure-canning potatoes is another great way to preserve potatoes.
 It does not have to be done right at harvest time.
 Store them as long as you think they will store, but before they start growing sprouts, potatoes can be canned.
 Having canned potatoes on hand during the busy summertime is great.

 Cooking potatoes